John Mikloth Magoola Luwuliza-Kirunda: Political career

 Despite his long career as a physician and professor of obstetrics and gynaecology, John Mikloth Magoola Luwuliza-Kirunda was one of the most powerful political figures in Apollo Milton Obote's second government, and was noted as a "boisterous" and "cocky" political figure in both Busoga and Uganda.
 He was a member of the Uganda People's Congress since 1960, and was organizing secretary of the Uganda People's Congress in 1966 for two years.

 While working abroad as a senior lecturer in the fields of obstetrics and gynaecology, Luwuliza-Kirunda became involved with the Uganda National Liberation Front.
 Under Uganda National Liberation Front rule and the government of Paulo Muwanga and the Presidential Commission of Uganda, Luwuliza-Kirunda served as Minister of Labour from May 1980 until the 1980 Ugandan general election in December 1980.
 Also during the interim period, Luwuliza Kirunda served as Organizing Secretary of the Uganda People's Congress, leading to the 1980 elections when the Uganda People's Congress won 75 of the 126 seats.

 Apollo Milton Obote became Head of State of Uganda again in 1980, where he appointed Luwuliza-Kirunda to be the powerful Minister of Internal Affairs of Uganda, where his portfolio included being Chief of the National Police of Uganda and the head of Special Force and Prisons.
 On 10 March 1981, he banned four newspapers including the Weekly Topic and the Citizen and detained the editors of these newspapers for publishing stories that highlighted Luwuliza Kirunda and other members of Obote's inner circle's wealth.
 He also imprisoned hundreds of people, including his own cousin John Kirunda for disrespecting a portrait of Apollo Milton Obote.

 He also worked for education in Uganda, especially in the JIK region that made up the former Busoga kingdom (JIK stands for Jinja, Iganga, and Kamuli).
 He renovated schools like Busoga College, Wanyange Girls' School, and Kiira College Butiki, and built new secondary schools like Kisiki College, Nkuutu Memorial Secondary School, Bubinga Girls' School, and Nakabugu Girls' School.

 In 1985, John Mikloth Magoola Luwuliza-Kirunda left the role of Minister of Internal Affairs and became Ministers of Foreign Affairs of Uganda briefly, before fleeing Uganda following the 1985 Ugandan coup d'état and moving to Kenya.

 Personal life

 John Mikloth Magoola Luwuliza-Kirunda married Margaret Marjorie Kaluma in 1974.
 Together they had one son and two daughters.
 Luwuliza-Kirunda and his wife lived abroad following the 1985 Ugandan coup d'état, living in Nairobi, Kenya in the 1990s and in Zimbabwe in the 2000s.

 Death

-On 8 August 2005, John Mikloth Magoola Luwuliza-Kirunda passed away in a rural hospital in Zimbabwe.
+On 8 August 2005, John Mikloth Magoola Luwuliza-Kirunda died in a rural hospital in Zimbabwe.